dcodeIO/node-memcpy/README.md

 * `memcpy(target[, targetStart=0], source[, sourceStart=0[, sourceEnd=source.length])`

 Please keep in mind that - besides the nice numbers - this is still to be considered experimental.
 I'd love if you'd review the C++ code to validate that it's safe.
+I can't yet think about a sane use case, though, as just sticking with Buffers on node.js and ArrayBuffers in the browser should be best practice.

 **License:** [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)